octobercms/docs/4.x/cms/tailor/models.md

 ### Retrieving Multiple Entries

-To work with an entry using PHP, you may use the `Tailor\Models\EntryRecord` model and call the `inSection` static method, passing the handle to return a prepared [database model query](../../extend/database/query.md).
+To work with an entry using PHP, you may use the model class (e.g. `EntryRecord`) and call the `inSection` static method, passing the handle to return a prepared [database model query](../../extend/database/query.md).
 Alternatively, you can look it up using the UUID and the `inSectionUuid` method.

 The following `get` method query returns [a collection of records](../../extend/services/collection.md).